Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: System Model and Problem Formulation

 \subsection{Channel Model}

 The effective antenna gain for each RA depends on both the signal arrival/departure angle and antenna directional gain pattern.
-In this paper, we consider the following widely used directional gain pattern for each RA (corresponding to the directional antenna with one narrow main lobe and negligible side lobes)~\cite{Balanis1996Antenna}

-where $(\epsilon,\varphi)$ is a pair of incident angles of the signal with respect to the RA's current boresight direction as shown in Fig. \ref{fig_angle}(b), $p\geq 0$ is the directivity factor that characterizes the beamwidth of the antenna's main lobe, and $G_0 = 2(2p + 1)$ is the maximum gain in the boresight direction (i.e., $\epsilon = 0$) that meets the law of power conservation.
+In this paper, we consider the following widely used directional gain pattern for each RA (corresponding to the directional antenna with one narrow main lobe and negligible side lobes)~\cite{Balanis1996Antenna} where $(\epsilon,\varphi)$ is a pair of incident angles of the signal with respect to the RA's current boresight direction as shown in Fig. \ref{fig_angle}(b), $p\geq 0$ is the directivity factor that characterizes the beamwidth of the antenna's main lobe, and $G_0 = 2(2p + 1)$ is the maximum gain in the boresight direction (i.e., $\epsilon = 0$) that meets the law of power conservation.

 We consider the scattering environment with $Q$ distributed scatterer clusters, where the position of scatterer cluster~$q$ is represented by $\mathbf{c}_q \in \mathbb{R}^{3\times 1}$ with $q = 1,2,\dots,Q$.
-In addition, we consider the narrow-band frequency-flat channel model for ease of exposition.{\footnote{The current narrow-band model can be extended to wideband scenarios \cite{Cui2024Near,Gao2021Wideband} by employing orthogonal frequency division multiplexing (OFDM) technology, which divides the wideband channel into multiple orthogonal sub-bands, each undergoing frequency-flat fading.
-For this extension, the beamforming and orientations/boresights of RAs need to be jointly optimized across all sub-bands to maximize their achievable sum rate.}} Based on the \textit{Friis Transmission Equation} and the directional gain pattern adopted in \eqref{deqn_ex3a}, the channel power gain between user~$k$ and RA~$n$ can be modeled as~\cite{Friis1946A}
+In the following, we consider the narrow-band frequency-flat channel model for ease of exposition.
+The channel model will be extended to incorporate polarization effects and frequency-selective fading in Appendix E, with corresponding simulation results presented in Section~\ref{sec:simulation}-C.